fitbe930/349assignment2/README.md

 to your own database credentials. use db_setup.sql to create the structure of the database.

-if you want to add scheduling to the backup.sh file, you will need to install cronie(sudo yum install -y cronie).
+If you want to add scheduling to the backup.sh file, you will need to install cronie: ```sudo yum install -y cronie```

 If you want to access my Web-server go to the address:
 ```
 52.5.104.145
 ```
-and for my admin-server go to address:
+and for my Admin-server go to address:
 ```
 18.232.249.162
 ```